19120 N Pima Rd #100, Scottsdale, Arizona 85255

 2. Body Rolls for Lumbar and Thoracic Mobility

 To increase the difficulty and effectiveness, we anchor the movement using a kettlebell in one arm.
 This not only increases the challenge but also primes the core for rotational and anti-rotational movements, which are essential for many lower body exercises like squats, split squats, and lateral lunges.
-If your back isn’t mobile, your whole workout can suffer—this exercise ensures your spine is ready to move properly.
+This type of warm-up is also integrated into our small group fitness sessions to target joint mobility for clients in areas like DC Ranch and Paradise Valley.

 3. Mini-Band Exercises